FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 echo $dog_1->bark();
 ```

-We can create more than one object from a class too!
+We can create more than one object from a class!

 ```php
 $dog_2 = new Dog();